 The Northeast Master Logger Certification Program offers third-party independent certification of logging companies' harvesting practices.
 The certification system is built around standards that have been cross-referenced to all of the world's major green certification systems.

-The NEMLC program is the recipient of the world’s first SmartLogging certificate – an international harvest standards recognition by the Rainforest Alliance’s SmartWood program, and NEMLC is audited annually to maintain this certificate.
-The innovation of point-of-harvest certification within the NEMLC program is also integrated with it’s parent organization’s, the Trust to Conserve Northeast Forestlands’ (TCNF), Forest Stewardship CouncilTM (FSC®) certificates for forest management, chain of custody and controlled wood toward building an independently third party certified supply chain at every link.
+The NEMLC program is the recipient of the world’s first SmartLogging certificate – an internationally recognized harvest standard awarded by the Rainforest Alliance’s SmartWood program, and NEMLC is audited annually to maintain this certificate.
+The innovation of point-of-harvest certification within the NEMLC program is also integrated with it’s parent organization’s, the Trust to Conserve Northeast Forestlands’ (TCNF), Forest Stewardship CouncilTM (FSC®) certificates for forest management, chain of custody and controlled wood with the goal of building an independently third party certified supply chain at every link.

 Field verifiers visit actual harvest sites to determine whether candidates for Northeast Master Logger Certification are meeting and exceeding the standards that are required for certification.
 Their findings are submitted to an independent, regional board that makes the final decision on whether a company will be certified.